sayanmondal2098/PatchDocs/blog/2021-08-26-welcome/index.md

 ---
 slug: welcome
 title: Welcome
-authors: [slorber, yangshun]
+authors: [sayan, sayan1]
-tags: [patch, hello, welcome]
+tags: [facebook, hello, docusaurus]
 ---

-[Docusaurus blogging features](https://docusaurus.io/docs/blog) are powered by the [blog plugin](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog).
+Welcome to Patch Management.
+This is our first Post.From today,we'll start working on the project from today - 20th Nov, 2021.

 Simply add Markdown files (or folders) to the `blog` directory.